radishmouse/nerds-of-prey-server/NOTES.md

 - why is the schema type necessary?
   - i understand the type, but...
   - it seems only to refer to the root query...
+- what's a schema?
+  - a schema is an array of strings. the strings contain type definitions